Our goal is to provide transparency into our ratings methodology and deliver insights into how it aligns with industry standards.

 Security rating companies use a combination of data points collected organically or purchased from public and private sources, and then apply proprietary algorithms to articulate an organization’s security effectiveness into a quantifiable score.
 Here we show the quality, breadth, and measurements of our data and its sources.

 Learn more about these principles adopted by the US Chamber of Commerce and supported by organizations across the globe as guidelines for fair and accurate security ratings.

-With over 1 million companies scored, the depth and scope of our collected data is unmatched, and our ability to validate our data increases with every new customer and follower.
+With millions of companies scored, the depth and scope of our collected data is unmatched, and our ability to validate our data increases with every new customer and follower.

 These numbers are updated in real time, and illustrate the expansive reach of our scoring and monitoring.

 According to the principle, dispute, correction and appeal, rated organizations shall have the right to challenge their rating and provide corrected or clarifying data.

 Companies can dispute any finding associated with their company score using one of three resolution types:

 Companies have the option to submit refutes with evidence where the findings are mitigated by internal compensating controls or the organization believes the findings to be incorrect.
 The daily rate of such refutes (7-day trailing average) is typically less than a few percent of the reported findings.

 SecurityScorecard engages collaboratively with its users and maintains a response time for resolving customer-submitted refutes that is well within the 48-hour SLA.
 The chart shows the 7-day trailing average of recent daily response time in hours.